 In the short time since its inception in 2011, Mich-Mash Productions has produced two evening length dance concerts in addition to performances at venues in the DC Metro Area.
 Following its inaugural performances at the Capitol Hill Arts Workshop, produced by the Taffety Punk Theatre Company, the company received an Artist Grant furnished by Ford Motors from the Pink Line Project for a multimedia installation at Arena Stage for the DC WEEK Closing Party, the culminating event for a city-wide technology conference.
 The installation, titled “Spectroscopy”, was selected by Art Soiree to be featured in Winter Wonderland, an event honoring women in the arts.
 Shortly afterwards Mich-Mash took the stage at the Jack Guidone Theater with their evening length concert “YC2″, featuring choreography by Artistic Director Micheline Heal, Matina Phillips, and Elizabeth Odell.
 Their following concert, “Open Rehearsal”, at Studio 1469 featured choreography by Margaret Allen, Kathy Gordon, Micheline Heal, Elizabeth Odell, Ryan Tumulty, & Katie Vaught.
-This past summer the company was presented at Stages of Healing, a performance series at the Walter Reed National Naval Medical Center, in a season that includes the Liz Lerman Dance Exchange.
+In 2012 the company was presented at Stages of Healing, a performance series at the Walter Reed National Naval Medical Center, in a season that includes the Liz Lerman Dance Exchange.

 About Micheline Heal